Paystack

-Paystack is a Nigerian financial technology (fintech) company that provides online and offline payment solutions to businesses across Africa.
-Founded in 2015 by Nigerian computer science graduates Shola Akinlade and Ezra Olubi, the company was accepted into Y Combinator’s startup accelerator in 2016, where it received early-stage funding in Silicon Valley.
-Later that year, Paystack publicly launched.
-By 2020, it was serving over 60,000 businesses and was acquired by Stripe for over $200 million, making it the largest startup acquisition to date from Nigeria and Stripe’s biggest acquisition at the time.
+Paystack is a Nigerian financial technology company that provides payment processing services for businesses in Africa.
+Founded in 2015 by software engineers Shola Akinlade and Ezra Olubi, the company participated in the Y Combinator startup accelerator in 2016.
+In October 2020, Paystack was acquired by Stripe for over $200 million.
+At the time of the transaction, the company secured payments for approximately 60,000 merchants.

 History

 Paystack was founded in 2015 by Nigerian computer science graduates Shola Akinlade and Ezra Olubi.
 The company later participated in the Y Combinator startup accelerator, receiving early-stage funding in Silicon Valley.
 Paystack publicly launched in 2016 after participating in Y Combinator's Winter 2016 cohort.

 In October 2020, Stripe announced its acquisition of Paystack for over $200 million, marking one of the largest fintech acquisitions in Africa.
 As part of the deal, Stripe stated that Paystack would serve as a “growth engine for modern businesses in Africa,” with plans to support more businesses and consolidate the fragmented African payments market.

 In November 2020, BBC News reported that Paystack processed over 50% of all web payments in Nigeria and served over 60,000 organizations, including FedEx, UPS, and MTN.
 The article described Paystack as part of Africa’s expanding digital payments sector.
 BBC also reported that improved digital payment and clearing systems could help small businesses and traders across Africa save time and costs.

+In May 2021, Paystack expanded its operations to South Africa, its first market expansion outside Nigeria following the Stripe acquisition.

 In November 2023, Bloomberg reported that Paystack was restructuring its operations, scaling back in Europe and the Middle East to focus on expanding within African markets.